 🧭 Introduction

-In this hour-long interview, Tom Schmidt sits down with scholar Gavin Ortlund to unpack the latest evidence on the TF — a data-driven case for its substantial authenticity.
+In this hour-long interview, Tom Schmidt sits down with scholar Gavin Ortlund to unpack the latest evidence on the TF: a data-driven case for its substantial authenticity.
 The conversation brings his statistical, textual, and contextual arguments to life.
-We highly recommend watching the full video for the rich detail and nuance:
+The full conversation is worth engaging for its depth and nuance:

 For those who want a deeper dive, Schmidt’s book, Josephus and Jesus: New Evidence for the One Called Christ (Oxford University Press, 2025), is available free online as an open-access PDF: https://academic.oup.com/book/60034